 Food and nutrition is completely individualized.
 This means that what works for one person may not work for another.
 If Whole30 works in your lifestyle, then I’m super happy for you!
 That’s great!

 However, you need to have your mindset AND your relationship with food in a good place before trying a regimen like this.
 You have to be doing it for the right reasons, instead of in an effort to change your body.
 The founders are very clear about the fact that you may not lose weight on Whole30.
 Once again, it is meant to teach you how to be intuitive.
-If your mindset is restrictive and you’re prone to “food fears” (i.e. becoming ‘afraid’ to eat certain foods with the fear of becoming fat, etc) then I would not recommend Whole 30.
+If your mindset is restrictive and you’re prone to “food fears” (i.e. becoming ‘afraid’ to eat certain foods with the fear of gaining weight, etc) then I would not recommend Whole 30.

 I’m all about eating patterns that are focused on whole foods, with lots of plants, and if this is what you need to transition to that type of lifestyle, then AWESOME.